Who’s On Deck for 3,000 Hits?

 So, just projecting that he maintains his current production for another 10 years, that puts him at 2,400 hits at age 35.

 I think that historical data is going to prove less useful in predicting older player because of multi-year contracts.
 Albert, so long as he can physically get out there, even in a limping Harold Baines kind of way, is going to make 3000 because he’s going to be paid for the next eight years.
 A-Rod is a bizarre situation, but I don’t think the Yankees are going to want the legal exposure in cutting him loose.
 They will let him get on the field, make his next incentive, and watch him peter out.
-Beltre’ late career performance is a little… Read more »
+Beltre’ late career performance is a little startling.
+He has two more years plus an option on his contract.

 I don’t see the Yankees just cutting A-Rod loose, owing him $61M, then having to go out and pay millions more to replace him on the roster with another player, all while still absorbing the $27.5M AAV luxury tax hit, without even seeing what he might have to offer.